Mirah Alix, Writer

 Karen first found her way into the world of social enterprise after seeing the worlds of fast fashion and personal responsibility collide after a summer spent with female artisans in Bolivia.
 Having been apart of the social enterprise sector for the past 3 years, she is currently at Acumen, where she works to disrupt the way people think about investing and philanthropy.
 In her spare time, she dabbles in words, colors and outdoor adventures.

-Mikaela Clark, Editor
+Mikaela Clark, Founding Editor

 Carmen Dahlberg, Writer